Emergence of quantum dynamics from chaos: The case of prequantum cat maps: Study of the prequantum transfer operator

 \subsection{Quantum cat maps}

-In this section, we very briefly review quantum cat maps, referring the reader to \cite[Section 2.2]{dyatlov-jezequel} for more details.
-As we have done before, we fix $N\in \N^*$ and set $h:=(2\pi N)^{-1}$ so that we may use the two semiclassical parameters interchangeably depending on what notation is more convenient or standard.
+In this section, we very briefly review quantum cat maps, referring the reader to \cite[Section 2.2]{dyatlov24} for more details.
+As before, we fix $N\in \mathbb{N}^*$ and set $h\coloneq (2\pi N)^{-1}$ so that we may use the two semiclassical parameters interchangeably depending on what notation is more convenient or standard.